andrew-t/imitation-game/README.md

 # The Imitation Game

-A dead simple Captcha implementation, because I couldn't find a good one.
+A dead simple Wordpress Captcha plugin, because I couldn't find a good one.

 It thinks of a question and an answer, then it hashes the answer with the current time and page ID, and some random salt.
 That means any given hash/answer combination is good for one page or one blog, for three hours (by default).
 Obviously you can do a small spam attack with that, but you can't totally automate it.
 For any small blog, that should be enough to put attackers off.